sixfeetup/bobtemplates.sixfeetup/bobtemplates/sixfeetup/unified_buildout/README.rst

 can document more and approach repeatability over time while costing little extra time.

+There are ways to parameterize and share code between recipes when multiple developers are doing similar but different tasks, see below in `How to add or change targets`_.
+OTOH, if you're going too far down either of those routes it's probably a sign that the task is a real requirement, not the kind of ad-hoc task our use of ``Makefile`` is intended for.
+In that case, it's time to move such a task out of the ``Makefile`` and into some other tool such as `docker`_, `zc.buildout`_ or a well factored script.

 How to add or change targets
 ============================